zanedr/front-end-submissions-public/1611/mod-4/byob/marissa-reinke-byob.md

 ## Feature Completion

 ### Endpoints
-**60 points**: Developer has implemented all 10 endpoints, 4 are secured via JWTs and one is a custom endpoint that filters data based on query params.
+**50 points**: Developer has implemented all 10 endpoints, 4 are secured via JWTs and one is a custom endpoint that filters data based on query params.

+* Your implementation of JWTs is slightly off -- you should not be committing your [.env](https://github.com/marissa27/trivia-time/blob/master/.env) file.
+The only reason [this line](https://github.com/marissa27/trivia-time/blob/master/server.js#L30) works is because you have pushed up your secret & token in the .env file.
+The proper way to do this would be to .gitignore the .env file, and swap out any instances of `config.CLIENT_SECRET` with `process.env.CLIENT_SECRET || config.CLIENT_SECRET`.
+Essentially, CircleCI and Production environments should not be able to read your config because it's generated from a hidden `.env` file.
+You would need to set CLIENT_SECRET at an environment variable in both CircleCI and Heroku.

 ### Data Persistence with SQL Database
 **40 points**: The application contains at least 2 tables with a proper relationship between data sources.